 - Step 1.
-The applicant will be given a copy of the criteria for acceptance as a volunteer with the Cobourg Jr. Angels. - Step 2.
-The individual will fill out an application form for Cobourg Jr. Angels and receive a letter from the Cobourg Jr. Angels to include with a Volunteer Sector form. - Step 3.
-The individual will request and complete a Volunteer Sector form through their local Police department. - Step 4.
+The applicant will be given a copy of the criteria for acceptance as a volunteer with the Wilmot Softball Association. - Step 2.
+The individual will fill out a WSA application form. - Step 3.
+The individual will obtain a Police Records Check from the WRPS (request letter available on the website under 'forms'). - Step 4.
 When the report is ready, the applicant will be notified if there is a problem, and they then can compare their Police Report to the criteria for declining a potential volunteer, and have the opportunity to make their own decision to withdraw. - Step 5.
-If the individual decides to proceed, they would hand in their Police Report to the Cobourg Jr. Angels representative. - Step 6.
-The representative compares the results of the Police Records Check to the Association's criteria and records whether the person meets the criteria for the position.
-The representative will receive the Police Records check back to keep for their own records with a date witnessed and initialed by a Cobourg Jr. Angels representative. - Step 7.
+If the individual decides to proceed, they would hand in their Police Report to the Chair of Coaching and Development to be filed by the Administration Clerk. - Step 6.
+The above representatives compare the results of the Police Records Check to the Association's criteria and provides a written report to the Applicant stating whether the person meets the criteria for the position. - Step 7.
 All volunteers have the right to appeal the decision of the Association.
 The Membership Affairs Committee shall consider the appeal in a closed hearing - Step 8: Confidentiality of Information

 The Association collects personal information from Police Records Checks and from other sources and is obligated to keep that information confidential, and to use it only for the purposes for which the individual agrees it can be collected.
 Information can only be disclosed to individuals who are assigned by the organization to make decisions about hiring or refusing potential volunteers.
 There shall be no dissemination or disclosure of the information to any other agency, body or organization without the specific approval of the applicant.
-Once the information is used to compare to the organization's criteria for hiring or rejecting a potential volunteer for a specific position, the information shall be returned to applicant, destroyed (shredded/mulched) or kept in such a manner to prevent unauthorized access. (for example, in a locked cabinet with limited access).
+Once the information is used to compare to the organization's criteria for hiring or rejecting a potential volunteer for a specific position, the information shall be destroyed (shredded/mulched) or kept in such a manner to prevent unauthorized access. (for example, in a locked cabinet with limited access).